statmike/exactTables/notes.md

 RIGHT NOW:
-DONE - make target evaluation a function called eval Make missing category be optional - yes/no
+DONE - make target evaluation a function called eval Make missing category be optional - yes/no change print when no matches 'Here are the matches ....'

 UP NEXT:
 send matches through process that add more ratings and new target